Skip to main content

 Since 2019, CBP has been running two test/pilot programs to address the escalating threats found in low-value packages.
 The programs allow CBP to collect additional data to identify the parties responsible for de minimis shipments, the contents of packages, and their final destinations—all of which helps CBP clear legitimate shipments faster while focusing the agency’s resources on possible bad actors.
 CBP also has taken actions to address noncompliance.
 This includes broker compliance visits and broker suspensions for continued noncompliance with de minimis shipment requirements.
 Additionally, the Biden-Harris Administration announced in September that it will be taking new actions to protect American consumers, workers, and businesses from the increased abuse of de minimis exemptions and to strengthen efforts to target and block shipments that violate U.S. laws.

-As a long-term solution, CBP drafted legislative proposals that will be reviewed by Congress.
+As a long-term solution, CBP drafted legislative proposals as well as regulations.
 “The proposals seek to modernize the laws,” said Renna.
 “There have not been any significant changes to the regulatory requirements since 1995, and the trade landscape has changed dramatically over the last 30 years.
 The framework that’s in place no longer works for the current environment.”
-One of the proposed ideas is the creation of a new process for entering low-value shipments into the U.S. “This will enable us to have the tools we need to do our jobs more effectively to keep Americans safe,” said Renna.
+The legislative proposals and the regulatory drafts include much needed reforms, including the creation of a new process for entering low-value shipments into the U.S. “This will enable us to have the tools we need to do our jobs more effectively to keep Americans safe,” said Renna.
 “But consumers need be cautious,” he warned.
 “Don’t be fooled by cheap prices.
 It might cost you more in the long run.”

 CBP personnel look at suspicious merchandise in a de minimis package